NetComposer/nksip/doc/FEATURES.md

 NkSIP main features:
- * Full RFC3261 coverage, including SIP Registrar (using the RAM built-in store or any other external database).
+ * Full RFC3261 coverage, including SIP Registrar and Event State Compositor (using the RAM built-in store or any other external database).
- * Full support for PRACK, INFO, UPDATE, SUBSCRIBE, NOTIFY, REFER and MESSAGE, as UAC, UAS and Proxy.
+ * Full support for PRACK, INFO, UPDATE, SUBSCRIBE, NOTIFY, REFER, PUBLISH and MESSAGE, as UAC, UAS and Proxy.
  * A written from scratch, fully typed Erlang code easy to understand and extend.
 Unit tests cover nearly all of the functionality.
  * Hot core and application code upgrade.
  * Very few external dependencies: [Lager](https://github.com/basho/lager) for error logging and [Cowboy](http://ninenines.eu") as TCP/SSL acceptor and Websocket server.